ABS-CBN Broadcasting Center: 2000–2025: The new millennium

 In 2005, the Millennium Transmitter increased its power to 346.2 kilowatts (60 kW TPO), the most powerful in its history.
 In 2008, in honor of the 80th birthday of one of its most prized talents, the comedian Dolphy (who was with ABS-CBN for most of his showbiz career), Studio 1 was renamed as the Dolphy Theater.
 In 2009, the Millennium Transmitter increased its height to 720 ft and was also reinforced with powerful dipole antennas replacing the cylinder antennas.

 Throughout early and mid-2020, in the midst of the COVID-19 pandemic in the Philippines, the broadcasting center became the site of the commemoration following the expiration of the ABS-CBN's franchise, and the subsequent rallies and noise barrages generated by thousands of ABS-CBN employees and supporters, regarding the opposition of the verdict from the House of Representatives.

 On September 6, 2022, a fire was struck inside the ABS-CBN compound.
 The fire reached the first alarm before it was declared out around 8:39 am PST (UTC+08:00).

 On September 11, 2022, the Millennium Transmitter was leased by Advanced Media Broadcasting System to air its flagship television station, All TV, after its broadcast franchise lapsed in 2020.
-All TV later beginning simulcasting several ABS-CBN programs since April 15, 2024, marking the return of TV Patrol, Magandang Buhay and It's Showtime to their original home after four years.
+All TV later beginning simulcasting several ABS-CBN programs since April 15, 2024, marking the return of TV Patrol and It's Showtime to their original home after four years.

 On March 7, 2023, reports said that the Broadcast Center will be demolished to be sold to ABS-CBN's sister company Rockwell Land Corporation.
 ABS-CBN and Rockwell Land Corporation later issued respective statements confirming that while it has been exploring the redevelopment of the Broadcast Center even before the COVID-19 pandemic, no agreement has yet been reached.
 The statements were issued to clarify several erroneous news reports that the property has been sold to Rockwell Land for redevelopment.

 2025–present: Acquisition by Ayala Land

 On February 27, 2025, ABS-CBN announced in a disclosure to the Philippine Stock Exchange that it will sell most of the Broadcast Center to Ayala Land for redevelopment, pending regulatory approval, while retaining 1.4 hectares of the property (primarily the ELJ Communications Center) where it will consolidate its operations along with its already built soundstages, post-production and production facility at the Horizon PEZA IT Park in San Jose del Monte, Bulacan.
 The deal will take effect in December 2026.

 On July 9, 2025, the Millennium Transmitter was closed in preparation for demolition, the first to be dismantled before the Broadcast Center.

 On August 20, 2025, ABS-CBN and Ayala Land have signed the deeds of absolute sale for the purchase of the sold properties.

+On August 16, 2026, the gates of the Broadcast Center were closed.